Philippines–Singapore relations: Military

-In January 2017, Secretary Delfin Lorenzana announced that he is seeking a revival of Filipino-Singaporean military exercises known as Anoa-Singa, which started in 1994.
+In January 2017, Secretary Delfin Lorenzana announced that he is seeking a revival of Filipino-Singaporean military exercises known as Anoa-Singa, which started in 1993.
 It was stopped in 1996 due to a lack of a military agreement that would allow Singaporean forces to conduct exercises since the Filipino Constitution does not allow foreign troops to be deployed in the Philippines.

-As of 2024, Singapore has expressed no interest in further pursuing talks to revive bilateral exercises between the two countries due to the US and Australia having lots of space for the SAF to use.
+In July 2024, Singapore has expressed no interest in further pursuing talks to revive bilateral exercises between the two countries due to the US and Australia having lots of space for the SAF to use, while agreeing to cooperate with the Philippines in areas including military education, humanitarian relief, disaster response and anti-terrorism.
+In October 2025, the Philippines is seeking to further expand defense ties with Singapore.

 Agreements

 In 2007, the two countries signed a Memorandum of Understanding in order to promote cooperation in media policy and information exchange.
 In 2008, the Philippine government voluntarily stopped the export of 50,000 tonnes of pork to Singapore due to the cases of Ebola Reston in some farms in Luzon.
 This export was supposed to be the Philippines' first of pork.